MMMZZZZ/Jellyfin-Migrator/README.md

 ## Description

 I wanted to migrate my Jellyfin installation from Windows to Docker on Linux.
-Turns out the Jellyfin database is a nightmare.
-SQLite, XML, JSON, text files, custom structures - all mixed and even nested.
-And all of these structures contain hardcoded, absolute paths.

-That's the reason why I wrote this script.
-It goes through all the relevant files and replaces the paths as specified (and quite a few other things).
-I can't guarantee that it works in your case; I'd even bet it doesn't work without some sort of modification because every Jellyfin instance is different (just think about the plugins...).
-BUT I think and hope this tool can help many people, including you.

-Note: This script should in theory be able to migrate from Docker to Windows, too.
-But a) I'm not sure anyone ever wanted to migrate in that direction and b) I'm not sure it actually works.
+Turns out the Jellyfin database is a nightmare - to the point that it's simply not possible to migrate the installation without a script like this (details [below](#technical-documentation) for those that are interested).

+Sadly, such a script did not exist at that time so I created one.
+And it works!
+It's not a one-click solution for sure; you _will_ need to take some time configuring the script properly.
+However, I gave my best to give you all the resources you need within this readme.
+Please read it carefully.
+Installation, configuration, trouble shooting, detailed examples - it's all there.

 ## Features